polina-munoz/black-hoodie-bay-area-2018/day_one_theory.md

 - Hypertext transfer protocol
 - Specifies how client machines request information or take actions from servers
+- HTTP is a pretty simple plaintext protocol
+- netcat (nc) can set up a TCP connection to the destination server and send a HTTP request for you
+- HTTP/2 is the next version of HTTP
 - All data is in packets, series of bits split into sections (headers)
 - For a GET request to a website you need to do the following:
   - Get the IP address from the DNS server (104.28.7.94)